Introduction

 The Big Picture: Transparency Is the Next AI Differentiator

-As AI becomes more embedded in operations, compliance, research, and critical decision-making, a new question now defines the category: “Can you show me exactly where this answer came from?”
+As AI becomes more embedded in operations, compliance, research, and critical decision-making, a fundamental question emerges: "Can you show me exactly where this answer came from?"

-And the winners in transparency are all converging on the same pattern: Retrieval-based, source-first, user-controlled AI.
+Winners in transparency converge on the same pattern: retrieval-based, source-first, user-controlled AI.